mquandalle/meteor-jade/README.md

 #### Arguments in attributes

-Positional and keyword arguments can now also be passed to helpers that are used in attributes:
+Positional and keyword arguments can be passed to helpers that are used in attributes:

 ```jade
 input(type='text' placeholder=person(name prefix='Lord'))